 Who writes the letters of recommendation?

 There are three types of letters of recommendation: the school counselor letter, the teacher letter and the “other recommender” letter.
 Typically, colleges require a letter of recommendation from two teachers as well as the applicant’s school counselor.
 However, it is important to read the instructions on each college’s website to understand the exact requirements.
 Some colleges require fewer letters of recommendation and some colleges allow an “other recommender” letter for applicants who feel that an endorsement from a community member such as clergy, an employer or a coach would add value to their application.

 What is the difference between a “teacher letter” and a “counselor letter”?

 The school counselor letter of recommendation helps admissions officers understand a student’s character and personality.
 School counselor letters may also address inconsistencies on a student’s transcript.
-Transcripts that have inconsistent grades or a semester or year of low grades can only be accurately interpreted with more information.
+Transcripts that have inconsistent grades ora semester or a year of low grades can only be accurately interpreted with more information.
 Admissions officers will often look for an explanation in a student’s school counselor’s letter of recommendation.
-A well written school counselor letter will explain to admissions officers how an applicant is likely to make a positive contribution to the campus community.
+A well-written school counselor letter will explain to admissions officers how an applicant is likely to make a positive contribution to the campus community.

 Which teachers should a student ask for letters of recommendation?

-A student’s favorite teacher is not always the right choice for the teacher letter.
+A student’s favorite teacher is not always the right choice for the teacher's letter.